Do Go On - 396 - Rosemary Brown: A Musical Seance

 What is he saying?

-Yeah, but when you're panicking, you go back to your native tongue.
+Yeah, but when you're panicking, you go back to your native time.

 Yeah.

-You're one of these sceptics who are asking the wrong questions.
+I mean, you're all one of these skeptics who are asking the wrong questions.

 In an emergency, you're just going to bust out some French, are you?